 A10.
-Chemical and Environmental Engineering Advisor Selection Form weeks after beginning their respective programs meeting with potential faculty research advisors.
-After these meetings, students should fill out this form, scan and email it to the appropriate chair of the Graduate rsierra@arizona.edu) no later than Friday of the third week of classes.
+Chemical and Environmental Engineering Advisor Selection Form

+New graduate students and senior undergraduate students in the AMP program should spend the first three weeks after beginning their respective programs meeting with potential faculty research advisors.
+After these meetings, students should fill out this form, scan and email it to the appropriate chair of the Graduate Studies Committee (Chemical Engineering: ratcliff@arizona.edu / Environmental Engineering: rsierra@arizona.edu) no later than Friday of the third week of classes.